Rask467/tj-arbitrage/README.md

 ## Tests

-Install dependencies with `npm install`
+Install dependencies from the `hardhat` directory with `npm install`

 You will need a `.env` located at `hardhat/.env` containing your Alchemy key for an archive Ethereum node, a sample `.env` file is provided at `hardhat/.env.sample`